muggy8/improbable/have-and-havenot/FzeXuZCU.md

 "Now's not the time to joke around!"
 I said in frustration.

 "N-No I-I would never joke about something like this to you M-MasterMikay.
-B-But it's true, other than a bruse, Phanna's completely unharmed."
+B-But it's true, other than a bruise, Phanna's completely unharmed."

 "Phanna received a Quicken empowered punch and kick to the head.
 How do you expect me to believe that they're completely unharmed?!"

 "I... um...
 I...
 I really don't know...
-I checked over Phanna's whole body twice and I can't find anything other than a bruse..."
+I checked over Phanna's whole body twice and I can't find anything other than a bruise..."

 I was shocked.

 I knew Ethan had no reason to lie to me about this.

-Especially with his reputation as a claric on theline.
+Especially with his reputation as a cleric on the line.

-He also seemed to be completely ernest in the way he's speaking.
+He also seemed to be completely earnest in the way he's speaking.

 Yet for some reason, I just can't bring myself to believe what he's saying.

-Afterall, the type of attack that Phanna received would have killed any undefended person.
+After all, the type of attack that Phanna received would have killed any undefended person.

 Even if Phanna was physically as strong and durable as a giant, there's no way they'd be completely unharmed by an attack like that.

-All the more so when taking into consideration that Phanna's fighting style is very similar to the common rabbitmen fighting style which suggest that Phanna's body must have rabbitmen like characteristics.
+All the more so when taking into consideration that Phanna's fighting style is very similar to the common rabbitmen fighting style which suggests that Phanna's body must have rabbitmen like characteristics.

-"M-Maybe Phanna managed to defelct most of the attack?"
-Ethan said meekly as he tried to come up with an explanation for the rather unbelieveable situation.
+"M-Maybe Phanna managed to deflect most of the attack?"
+Ethan said meekly as he tried to come up with an explanation for the rather unbelievable situation.

-"We both saw how what happened and we both know that that's impossiable."
-I said glacing at Ethan
+"We both saw how what happened and we both know that that's impossible," I said glancing at Ethan

-I checked over Phanna myself trying to see if there's any external signs of injury and sure enough, there was nothing.
+I checked over Phanna myself trying to see if there are any external signs of injury and sure enough, there was nothing.

-How is this possiable?
+How is this possible?

 "M-master Mikay...
 I-if you'd like, I can use your Sphere of Influence to perform an examination on Phanna and show you what I can see..."